 Rita Kalyani, MD: Welcome to Diabetes Deconstructed, a podcast for people interested in learning more about diabetes.
 I’m your host Dr. Rita Kalyani at Johns Hopkins.
 We developed this podcast as a companion to our Patient Guide to Diabetes website.
 If you want a trusted and easy-to-understand resource for diabetes, or to listen to previous podcasts, please visit hopkinsdiabetesinfo.org.
 We are pleased today to welcome Dr. Limerick to our podcast.
 Dr. Limerick completed his MD and PhD in Cell and Developmental Biology at Rutgers University as well as a fellowship in pain medicine at Johns Hopkins.
 At Johns Hopkins, he has developed a clinic for the treatment of painful peripheral neuropathies with a specific emphasis on peripheral diabetic neuropathy.
 His practice involves a patient-centered multimodal approach, which includes oral therapies, specialized topical therapies and neuromodulation.
 Welcome, Dr. Limerick.

 RK: We’re happy to have you here.
-I was wondering if you could start off by telling us… what does peripheral neuropathy really mean?
+I was wondering if you could start off by telling us, what does peripheral neuropathy really mean?

 RK: Just to clarify, when you say neuropathy, is that the same thing as nerve damage?
 Or are those two different things?

 GL: Having high blood sugar affects your nerves in a number of different ways.
-And we really could spend probably a whole other podcast just talking about the different ways in which it affects your nerves.
-And one of the things it does is it reduces the availability of molecules that help to fight free radicals.
+We really could spend probably a whole other podcast just talking about the different ways in which it affects your nerves.
+One of the things it does is it reduces the availability of molecules that help to fight free radicals.
 Some of you may have heard of free radicals if you’ve read about smoking and things like that.
 These are molecules that kind of run around and damage the bodies.
 It decreases the availability of molecules that fight free radicals but it can also directly cause production or free radicals.
-So that’s one way it does that.
+That’s one way it does that.
 Another way is that it can actually reduce the blood supply to nerves by damaging the small vessels that carry blood to your nerves.
 Having high blood sugar can also cause swelling of the nerve itself, which can also cause pain.
 Additionally, sometimes the electrical stability of the nerve itself can be damaged.
 There are a lot of different ways that having high blood sugar can directly damage your nerves.

-RK: It’s true that blood glucose lowering is a central tenet for us in diabetes management and one of the complications we often talk about under the traditional microvascular complications are neuropathy… reducing blood glucose levels to prevent the onset of neuropathy.
+RK: It’s true that blood glucose lowering is a central tenet for us in diabetes management and one of the complications we often talk about under the traditional microvascular complications are neuropathy- reducing blood glucose levels to prevent the onset of neuropathy.
 And it’s interesting to hear about all the different ways that high blood sugar really can be detrimental to the nerves.
 Does neuropathy only occur in people who have difficult to manage blood sugars or can it occur in earlier stages of prediabetes and diabetes as well?

 GL: There is some evidence that there may start to be changes in people who have prediabetes.
 In the field, it’s commonly understood that you can have what’s called silent neuropathy for some time before you start to develop symptomatic neuropathy.
 In the sciences, it’s not altogether clear yet, but it certainly is possible that people who are prediabetic can begin to have some changes in their nerves that predispose them to developing diabetic neuropathy later on down the road.